The latest national and international news from BBC Radio 4.

 National and international news from BBC Radio 4.

-1/4 Will and Annabelle throw a disastrous dinner party.
+1/4 Feuding Will and Annabelle tell their marriage counsellor about a disastrous dinner party.

 Neil lends a helping hand.